Software Technical Writer

-Enhance your qualifications by pursuing a software technical writer certification through the Society of Technical Communications.
+Enhance your software qualifications by pursuing a software technical writer certification through the Society of Technical Communications.

 What is a technical writer in tech?

 Clear information and instruction are crucial for complex and confusing subjects.
-This provision makes it necessary for most technology companies to hire technical writers.
-So, what exactly is this technical writer?
-A technical writer creates technical documentation and transforms the difficult written materials into clear documentation that the audience may easily understand.
+This provision makes it necessary for most software technology companies to hire technical writers.
+So, what exactly is this software technical writer?
+A software technical writer creates technical documentation and transforms difficult written materials into clear software documentation that the audience may easily understand.

 Is it hard to become a technical writer?